OpenBioMaps/documentation/official_docs/en/api.rst

  - '_datum' display as normal date field
  - '_none' not used

-If default_value's value is not a list of values and not a special value from the list above, the field should be hidden.

 Column: The name of the column in the database

 Short_name: Visible name of the column for the users